goldfirere/singletons/README.md

 ### Rank-n types

-`singletons` does not support type signatures that have higher-rank types.
+`singletons-th` does not support type signatures that have higher-rank types.
 More precisely, the only types that can be promoted or singled are _vanilla_ types,  where a vanilla function type is a type that: